 On the hindsight, the difference between these two has narrowed down as ad networks have started understanding that modern consumers are looking for something different.
 To sum it up, DSPs are nothing but Ad network 2.0.

-What is the use of a Data Management Platform (DMP)?
+Why use a Data Management Platform (DMP)?

 A data management platform (DMP) is a warehouse which stores the audience and campaign data.
 These hubs are important in unifying the audiences and bringing them under a single roof.
 After that, advertisers can go on to distinguish the data based on criteria such as demography, age, household income, etc.